fabiojmendes/fabiojmendes/README.md

 # Hi there 👋

-My name is Fabio and welcome to my GitHub repo.
+My name is Fabio and welcome to my GitHub repository.
 I'm passionate about all things related to programming languages, hardware & software, and distributed systems.
 As a home lab enthusiast, I also enjoy running my own infrastructure.

-Professionally I am a senior architect with focus on complex distributed systems levering Kafka and a variety of different data stores like Redis, MySQL, OpenSearch, and Databricks.
+Professionally I am a senior architect with focus on complex distributed systems leveraging Kafka and a variety of different data stores like Redis, MySQL, OpenSearch, and Databricks.
 I use this space as a conduit to express my interests and creativity about embedded systems, hardware design, and low level programming that I don't get to do on my day job.

-## Noteworthy Projects and Repos
+## Noteworthy projects and repositories

 ### Autosys